SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Once a glacier vault lock is attached to glacier vault, it is permanent

 Bucket policies are resource based policies, if bucket explictly allows access to a user/resource then the policy in IAM role makes no difference.

+aws:SecureTransport condition can be used in bucket policies to enforce https connections

 ## EBS